dbaarda/LightLdapd/README.rst

 with the ``rootbinddn`` setting so root (and only root)on the clients can read shadow data.

-Using ``-R chroot`` means lightldapd can be run in a chroot jail isolated from the host system with a completely different NSS/PAM setup and users.
+Using ``-R chroot`` means lightldapd can be run in a chroot isolated from the host system with a completely different NSS/PAM setup and users.
 The chroot must include everything to configure NSS and PAM correctly, including all the required PAM modules and libraries.
-The rootuser, runuser, and cert paths are all resolved and read before switching to the chroot, so must exist on the host system.
-The certs should not be in the chroot, but the rootuser and runuser should and must have the same userids.
+The runuser, and cert paths are resolved and read before switching to the chroot, so must exist on the host system.
 Logging with syslog is initialized before switching to the chroot so it will log to the host system and doesn't need anything configured in the chroot.
-The chroot must have permissions for runuser configured correctly for access to ``/etc/shadow`` if required as described above.
+The runuser should also exist in the chroot with the same uid, and must have permissions configured correctly for access to shadow data.
+The rootuser is resolved after switching to the chroot, so only needs to exist in the chroot environment.

 Using ``-N`` means authentication is done using NSS and crypt against the the shadow passwords instead of using PAM.
 This requires that the runuser have read access to NSS shadow data.
-This is particularly useful for running in a chroot, as it means the chroot doesn't need any pam modules installed, and only requires a minimal nss setup.
+This is particularly useful for running in a chroot, as it means the chroot doesn't need any pam modules installed, and only requires a minimal nss setup with resolv.conf and passwd/group/shadow files.

 To enable TLS support you specify a cert file with the ``-C`` option, and optionally a certificate authority chain file with the ``-A`` argument and/or